erir11/ml_ops_project/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+We used engine and bucket.
+Bucket: Provides object storage where we kept our datasets.
+It allowed for scalable, durable storage of files and integrates easily with version control tools like DVC.

+Engine: Offers virtual machines running in Googles data centers.
+We used it to run our workloads, train models, and handle compute-intensive tasks in a customizable environment.

 --- question 17 fill here ---